Paulineclv/Caesar_Cipher/README.md

 # 🔐 Caesar Cipher Tool

-A simple and beginner-friendly Caesar Cipher encryption and decryption script written in Python.
+A simple **Caesar Cipher** implementation in Python with an easy-to-use command line interface (CLI).
-Perfect for learning the basics of string manipulation, loops, and command-line interaction! 🐍✨
+Encrypt or decrypt text by shifting letters in the alphabet.
+Perfect for beginners learning about encryption!

 ---